fmorriso/angular-bootstrap/README.md

 # AngularBootstrap4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
+## Adding Bootstrap 4
+To use Bootstrap 4 with Angular, follow the instructions [here](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/include-bootstrap.md), specifically the part about using SASS.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.